riffcc/open/fantasy/adam2/gutoe-long.md

 ## Response:
 Exactly, as individual power and technological capability grow, the potential for destructive behavior also increases, particularly in zero-sum scenarios where one party's gain is another's loss.
 By shifting toward positive-sum frameworks, where cooperation benefits all parties, you can create a more resilient and sustainable civilization.
 A universally adopted Cooperation Engine could promote such dynamics, helping civilizations navigate through potential great filters by fostering

+Defederation was invented for Riff's original goals as a streaming service.

+We wanted to
+* Not be individually important
+* Retain control over how we present our lens to the world (ie: the content we personally show on Riff.CC - *our* perspective on the world
+* Allow anyone to copy our perspective, with all our work and the things our library has
+* And take the parts that are useful and import them instantly into theirs, (allowlist or blocklist style or a mix of both, with further modes planned)

+And build a content site that anyone could instantly follow another content site ("Defed") to get its contents and combine its efforts with theirs

+While retaining sovereignty.

+The simple truth of such a system is that eventually it allows people who have common goals and interests to seamlessly build on each other's works, while retaining their own identity on their own platforms, and people you don’t want to associate with, work with or see on any given topic are filtered out - non-judgmentally - and you can ostracize without penalty any group you do not wish to be near or associated with - removing everything from serious issues like people with hateful ideologies from having a platform that others would not be willing to provide, bad actors who try to cause harm - and all the way to things as harmless even just people in niches your len’s network and goals that don’t suit your own.

+It builds a self assembling network of not necessarily connected groups, along every possible line of cooperation that you can easily think of in my view and estimation - and this model can be generalized to nearly anything you'd want to do.

+You follow a site that meets your goals and all its efforts add to yours within taking away from anyone, seamlessly and automatically using neutral and decentralized tech that is even crypto free

+And the other party can see you did this and cannot stop it but can also do the same to you and benefit from what you're working on that fits their view, and because we do NOT federate by default, in summary, we call it Defederation.
+A simple inverse of the solution everyone else touts to this idea.

+And we have built a working version of this, that works in the real world, in browsers with no central authority or infrastructure, on open technologies that simply now need use cases built out (adapters) that make Defed apply to the cooperation they want to do - science, meetups, support groups and networks, visibility movements and more

+It's not going to solve any problems by itself, but Defed is a shortcut to enabling more effortless and non transactional cooperation in parties who do not need to trust each other but agree along common lines.
+You can cooperate with not just your friends and allies but even your enemies, and only further the causes you want to build up without taking away from anyone else.
+If someone stops fitting your values, you simply leave and let them be.

+The Defederation Model, while conceived as a technical solution to the idea of preventing a Library from burning, conceived while we felt ours burning to the ground as Riff.CC Alpha fell...

+is actually a social protocol for cooperation, applicable to nearly any situation or use case, across wide ranges of places from everywhere from art to science and community,

+which we have built technical implementions of that make The Defederation Model practical, useful and viable for solving real world problems.

+It is the solution that allows the statement "The Library shall not fall again." to be not just true, but in fact prophetic, and the great irony is ultimately all the computer science efforts that went into Riff, and the incredible technology we have exclusive knowledge over for now but will share with the world,

+will likely not be what me or the project is remembered for if we're lucky or unlucky enough to make it into history.

+The Defederation Model as a simple inversion of existing concepts, combined with clever application of technologies to make it possible on decentralized technology, is likely to be our most lasting impact long term.

+I'd be annoyed if I wasn't so hopeful and proud and relieved that for all the efforts we all put it in, we produced something for the world that would make an impact and was truly unique and new.